 Air pollution and AQI are topics that I have covered quite extensively on this blog already.
 However, while thinking about topics to write about, I realised that despite discussing AQI at length, I’ve never delved into the best ways to check the air quality while out and about.

-This article contains affiliate links.
+This post contains affiliate links.
 For more information, please refer to my affiliate disclaimer.

 Best AQI Apps Overall